Aaron-Bopp/Obsidian-notes/Koescher/Hebert Berger.md

 ## Moves
 **Jinx**:  You  can  encourage  coincidences  to  occur,  the  way you want.
 When you jinx a target, roll +Weird.
 On a 10+ hold 2 and on a 7-9 hold 1.
 On a miss, the Keeper holds 2 over you to be used in the same way.
 Spend your hold to:
 - Interfere with a hunter, giving them -1 forward.
-- Help a hunter, giving them +1 forward, by inter-fering with their enemy.
+- Help a hunter, giving them +1 forward, by interfering with their enemy.
 - Interfere   with   what   a   monster,   minion,   or   bystander is trying to do.
 - Inflict 1-harm on the target due to an accident.
 - The target finds something you left for them.